eeveetza/p452/matlab/README.txt

 License and copyright notice

-Swiss Federal Office of Communications OFCOM (hereinafter the "Software Copyright Holder") makes the accompanying software (hereinafter the “Software”) available free from copyright restriction.
+Swiss Federal Office of Communications OFCOM (hereinafter the "Software Copyright Holder") makes the accompanying software (hereinafter the "Software") available free from copyright restriction.

 The Software Copyright Holder represents and warrants that to the best of its knowledge, it has the necessary copyright rights to waive all of the copyright rights as permissible under national law in the Software